-Whether to enumerate or create an "inventory" or "list" of trade secrets and, if so, to what degree of specificity, may be one of the more controversial design decisions.
+Whether to enumerate or create an "inventory" or "list" of trade secrets and, if so, to what degree of specificity may be one of the more controversial design decisions.
 Some companies proactively catalog and manage detailed portfolios of trade secrets; this approach can result in broader business benefits, insights, and risk mitigation.
-For example, Taiwan Semiconductor Manufacturing Company Ltd (commonly referred to as TSMC) has been internally registering trade secrets since 2013, growing to a catalog of over 140,000 trade secrets by 2021.
+For example, Taiwan Semiconductor Manufacturing Company Ltd. (commonly referred to as TSMC) has been internally registering trade secrets since 2013, growing to a catalog of over 140,000 trade secrets by 2021.
 For some businesses, however, building and maintaining such a corporate-wide trade secret registry may be seen as daunting and overly resource-intensive.
 Some companies can create an inventory or list without disproportionate administrative burden.
-Many companies may see the need for, and benefit from, some system of tracking that does not necessitate or create excessive administrative burden.